Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

 \subsection{Equivalent Point-to-Point non-EH System}

 The equivalent point-to-point non-EH system is identical to the EH system, defined in Section~\ref{s-eh}, but with the following two differences.
-First, the non-EH system has infinite power available for the transmission of its codewords, and second, the upper limit on its average transmit power is $\bar P_{\rm lim,non-EH}$.
-It will be shown that if $\bar P_{\rm lim,non-EH}$ is appropriately adjusted, the EH and non-EH system become equivalent in terms of maximum average performance, cf. Theorems 1 and 2.
-As a result of the infinite power available, in the non-EH system, any desired power, $P_{\rm d}(i)$, can be provided and therefore the transmit power of each codeword, $P_{\rm out}(i)$, is identical to the desired power, i.e., $P_{\rm out}(i)=P_{\rm d}(i)$, $\forall i$, holds.
-This is the fundamental difference between an EH and a non-EH system since, contrary to a non-EH system, in an EH system not every desired power $P_{\rm d}(i)$ can be provided by the power supply (i.e., battery) and therefore the transmit power of the $i$-th codeword is given by (\ref{eq_p_pout}).
+First, the non-EH system has infinite\footnote{The assumption of the availability of infinite amounts of power is needed for mathematical convenience.
+In practice, the power available in non-EH systems is limited as well, of course.} power available for the transmission of each of its codewords, and secondly, the upper limit on its average transmit power is $\bar P_{\rm lim,non-EH}$.
+We will show that if $\bar P_{\rm lim,non-EH}$ is appropriately adjusted, the EH system and the non-EH system become equivalent in terms of maximum average performance, cf. Theorem 1, when $N\to\infty$.
+As a result of the infinite power available in the non-EH system, any desired power $ P_{\rm d}(i) \in \mathcal{P}$ can be provided and therefore the transmit power of each codeword, $P_{\rm out}(i)$, is identical to the desired power, i.e., $P_{\rm out}(i)=P_{\rm d}(i)$, $\forall i$, holds.
+This is the fundamental difference between an EH and a non-EH system since, contrary to a non-EH system, in an EH system not every desired power $P_{\rm d}(i)\in \mathcal{P}$ can be provided by the power supply (i.e., battery) and therefore the transmit power of the $i$-th codeword is given by (\ref{eq_p_pout}).

 For the equivalent non-EH system, the aim is again to maximize the average utility function, given an upper limit on the average transmit power.
-However, since in this case $P_{\rm d}(i)=P_{\rm out}(i)$, $\forall i$, the maximization problem, for $N\to\infty$, is given by
+However, since in this case $P_{\rm d}(i)=P_{\rm out}(i)$, $\forall i$, the maximization problem is given by

 where $U(i)$, $\forall i$, and C3 are as in (\ref{MPR1}).
-The optimization problem in (\ref{MPR1_non-EH}) is the conventional power allocation problem for a conventional (non-EH) point-to-point communication system, and therefore it has been solved in the literature for many different utility functions, e.g., \cite{goldsmith1997capacity, 771147}.
+The optimization problem in (\ref{MPR1_non-EH}) is the conventional power allocation problem for a conventional (non-EH) point-to-point communication system, and has been solved in the literature for many different utility functions, e.g., \cite{goldsmith1997capacity, 771147}.